oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 "*The PrimitiveTypes package is an independent package that defines a set of reusable PrimitiveTypes that are commonly used in the definition of metamodels.*"

-JADN has the same primitive data types as UML with two exceptions:
+JADN uses the same UML primitive types with two exceptions:
 * JADN defines a Binary (byte sequence) primitive type, UML does not.
 * UML defines an UnlimitedNatural primitive type, JADN does not.

-Natural numbers (integers greater than zero) are a subset of the Integer primitive type, so there is no need for a separate UnlimitedNatural primitive.
+Natural numbers (integers greater than zero) are a subset of integers, so there is no need for a separate UnlimitedNatural primitive type.
-A JADN multivalued element may have an unlimited number of values if its type definition does not have an upper bound.
-JADN uses the Integer *sentinel value* zero, which is distinguishable from all valid natural numbers, to indicate an unspecified upper bound.
-Text representations of an unspecified upper bound typically use the string "*".
+A JADN multivalued element may have an unlimited number of values if its type definition does not have a multiplicity upper bound.
+JADN defines the Integer *sentinel value* zero, which is distinguishable from all valid natural numbers, to indicates an unspecified upper bound in a multiplicity range.
+By convention text representations of a multiplicity range without an upper bound use the string "*".

 * A **sentinel value** is a predefined data value used to indicate the end of a sequence or the absence of valid data.